fenglinglwb/EDT/README.md

       - SR: Div2K, Flickr2K.
       - Denoising: Div2K, Flickr2K, BSD500 and WED, short for D4.
       - Deraining: RAIN100L, RAIN100H.
    - Note.
-We only provide pre-trained and fine-tuned models for deraining since RAIN100 dataests only contain hundreds of low-resolution images (insufficient to train the model).
+We only provide pre-trained and fine-tuned models for deraining since RAIN100 dataests only contain hundreds of low-resolution images (insufficient to train transformers).
 Especially, pre-trained models obtain better performance than fine-tuned ones.
 Thus, we report the evaluation results of pre-trained models in the paper.
    <br />
    <table>
    <thead>